Javascript is not enabled.

 Be extremely wary of providing your Social Security number to someone who has called you.
 You should verify the identity of the person you are speaking with if you didn’t reach out directly.

-"Some businesses continue to use Social Security numbers as a means of authenticating customers or simply as a practice they just never let go of,” says Kathy Stokes, AARP's director of fraud prevention programs who also is head of the AARP Fraud Watch Network.
-“Consider pushing back and asking if there's an alternative."
+“Some businesses continue to use Social Security numbers as a means of authenticating customers or simply as a practice they just never let go of,” says Kathy Stokes, AARP’s director of fraud prevention programs and also head of the AARP Fraud Watch Network.
+“Consider pushing back and asking if there’s an alternative.”

 If documentation isn’t required and you just need to share an ID number or some other details, you can provide the information over the phone.
 Again, do so only if you know the person is legitimate and trustworthy.